2Bor3d/nvim/README.md

 My personal Neovim config.
-Currently mostly a specced down copy of the kickstart.nvim with minor additions.
+Currently mostly a specced down copy of the kickstart.nvim config with minor additions.